lino-framework/eidreader/docs/install.rst

       $ pip install eidreader

 #.
-The following steps will register ``beid://`` as a custom URL
+Register ``beid://`` as a custom URL scheme on your machine, as
-   scheme on this machine.
+   explained in the following steps.

 #.
 Edit your :file:`mimeapps.list` file (usually in
    :file:`~/.local/share/applications`) and add the following line::

      x-scheme-handler/beid=beid.desktop;

-#. create a :file:`/usr/share/applications/beid.desktop` file
+#.
+Create a :file:`/usr/share/applications/beid.desktop` file
    with this content::

     [Desktop Entry]